 The Pre-Physical Therapy Concentration prepares students to take the Graduate Record Exam (GRE), and meet the admissions requirements for physical therapy school.
 The concentration may be added to any major, but usually is coupled with the Biology Major or Psychology Major.
-This curriculum is based upon the requirements for the University of Central Arkansas.
+This curriculum is based on the requirements of the University of Central Arkansas.
 Other schools may have additional requirements.
 Lyon College proficiency and common core courses (ENG 101 & 102, MTH 101, etc.) are not included here even though many schools list them as prerequisites.
 Some of these courses may have prerequisites not shown.
-Only one pre-health professions concentration may be declared.
+Only one pre-health profession concentration may be declared.

-Students may use BIO 110, CHM 110, PHY 210/211, PHY 240/241, PSY 101, PSY 235, SPN 101 and SPN 102 to satisfy Core requirements.
+\ Students may use BIO 110, CHM 110, PHY 210/211, PHY 240/241, PSY 101, PSY 235, SPN 101 and SPN 102 to satisfy Core requirements.

 Item # Title Credits

 BIO 110 Principles of Biology I 4

 BIO 205 Biomedical Terminology 1

 BIO 260 Human Anatomy and Physiology I 4

 BIO 262 Human Anatomy and Physiology II 4

 Biology Electives (8 Credits) 8

 CHM 110 General Chemistry I 4

 CHM 120 General Chemistry II 4

-Physics Electives (8 credits) 8
+Physics Electives (4 credits) 4

 PSY 101 Introduction to Psychology 3

 Stats Electives (3 Credits) 3

-Sub-Total Credits 43

 Item # Title Credits

 BIO 310 Health Coaching 1

 BIO 311 Health Coaching Practicum 1

 SPN 101 Beginning Spanish I 3

 SPN 102 Beginning Spanish II 3

-Sub-Total Credits 8